 Drive slowly.
 The posted speed limits are for ideal driving conditions.
 When driving leave plenty of stopping distance between you and any vehicle in front of you.
 You may need to keep more distance between you in icy conditions.
 Make any turns slowly and brake slowly.

-By following these tips we hope you have a safe winter driving season.
-If you have any additional tips, please feel free to share them in the comment section below.
+By following these winter food truck safety tips we hope you have a safe winter driving season.